EntrixAU/VibeCodingPlaybook/whats-vibe-coding.md

 permalink: /whats-vibe-coding/
 ---

-# What is Vibe Coding?

 Vibe Coding represents a **methodology** that blends AI-driven suggestions with **human creativity** and expertise.
 It goes far beyond simple autocomplete functionality, establishing a structured collaboration between developers and AI systems.

 ## 🤔 Why This Matters?

-In the past 18 months, we've seen an explosion in AI-assisted development — tools like Copilot, Cursor, and Claude Desktop have fundamentally changed how we write code.
+Over roughly the past 18–24 months, many teams have seen rapid adoption of AI-assisted development — tools like Copilot, Cursor, and Claude Desktop are beginning to change how code gets written.

-This isn't just autocomplete; we're seeing **agentic workflows**, where AI doesn't just suggest code, but orchestrates tasks, connects to repos, and drafts features end-to-end.
+This isn't just autocomplete; we're seeing **agentic workflows**—AI systems that plan multi-step work, call tools (for example, repos and CLIs), and iterate under human oversight.
+Capabilities vary by tool, and maturity differs across organisations.
 This is a big shift in software delivery.

 While this creates incredible opportunities, it also raises questions that can't be ignored: